Did you know that Oktoberfest actually begins in September? Celebrate the harvest season with these healthy recipes.

 For nutrition information, please visit Stuffed Summer Squash at What's Cooking?
 USDA Mixing Bowl.

 This tangy cabbage dish requires no cooking.
-Chill for serveral hours and serve as a side dish for lunch or dinner.
+Chill for several hours and serve as a side dish for lunch or dinner.

 Makes 8 servings.